osgilliath/el-dorado/README.md

 ## Reverse Image Search

-This project also includes a program to perform a reverse image search using Serp API and Imgur.
+This project also includes a program to perform a reverse image search using Serp API and ImgBB.

 ### Features

--   Uploads a local image to Imgur.
+-   Uploads a local image to ImgBB.
 -   Uses the uploaded image URL to perform a reverse image search with Serp API.
 -   Displays the results, including similar images and the websites they appear on.